OTA-Insight/ember-computed-macro-codemod/README.md

 ## Updating your codebase

 The recommended Ember ESLint config [discourages computed property macros](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/require-computed-macros.md#configuration) for class based syntax.
 Instead, it recommends to use auto tracking and native getters.
-This codemod to convert all computed property macros to native getters.
+This codemod converts a subset (see support matrix) of all computed property macros to native getters.

 See also:
 - This codemod only runs on JavaScript Class syntax.
 If you haven't already, use the [ember-native-class](https://github.com/ember-codemods/ember-native-class-codemod) codemod to transform object syntax to class syntax.